Measuring Innovation Potential.

 - Create an improved working environment

 I’m interested, what do I do now?
-Just talk to us.
-We will advise you as to the best method of conducting the surveys and the exact cost of doing so.
+Let’s talk!.
+I can advise you as to the best method of conducting the surveys and the exact cost of doing so.
 Please also read the remainder of this page.

 In the current economic climate, there is significant pressure to produce greater output for the same cost or for the same output at reduced cost.
 Either way we must find alternative ways of providing products and services to our customers.

-The toolkit consists of three phases; Analysis, Action and Review.
-During the Analysis phase your organisation is analysed using a set of surveys that can be administered either by you or ourselves in a number of different ways.
+The Indicator consists of three phases; Analysis, Action and Review.
+During the Analysis phase your organisation is analysed using a set of surveys that can be administered either by you or myself in a number of different ways.
 The results are then compiled into a comprehensive report.

 The report is created using the results from 4 different types of survey.
 The first shows the overall Innovation capacity.
 Examples of the graphical output are shown below.